DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-5-findings.md

 ### Hypothesis 1

-We think that design changes are needed to make the partner schools feature more intuitive and useful to ITT providers.
+We think that providers will struggle to add all of their partner schools into the service and keep this information up to date.

 We think this because participants have had questions or concerns about this feature in most of the research sessions in this round and [user research round 2](/manage-school-placements/user-research-round-2-findings/).